Skip to main content

 --port <port>-Runner/devtools port when runner is enabled.
 Use 0 for OS-assigned port.8080

 --host <host>-Host to bind the dev server to.
-Use 0.0.0.0 for Docker/devcontainers.127.0.0.1
+Use 0.0.0.0 for Docker/dev containers.127.0.0.1

 --extensions <list>-Comma-separated companion extensions or store URLs.unset